UK-AS-HIVE/meteor-file-registry/README.md

 opens a file selector on the client, and uploads selected files to the FileRegistry.
 After the upload completes, the passed callback function will be called with a single parameter:
   * `fileId` - _id of uploaded document in FileRegistry collection

+#### Media.pickLocalFile(options, cb) - _client_
+opens a file selector on the client, and uploads selected files to the FileRegistry.
+Accepts an options object that contains any valid input tag attributes.
+After the upload completes, the passed callback function will be called with a single parameter:
+  * `fileId` - _id of uploaded document in FileRegistry collection

 #### Media.capturePhoto(cb) - _client_
 take a photo using the default photo app or a webcam in browser, and send it to the server.
 After the upload completes, the passed callback function will be called with a single parameter:
  * `fileId` - _id of uploaded document in FileRegistry collection